Kidel/Procedural-Maze/Readme.md

 #Procedural Maze
-A simple sandbox game made with Unity where the map is procedurally generated.
+A example game made with Unity where the map is a procedurally generated maze.

 Requires unity Standard Assets and Unity Engine.